Janaka Ruwanpura: Career

 In 2001, Ruwanpura joined the University of Calgary as an Assistant Professor in Civil Engineering, specializing in project management.
 He was promoted to Associate Professor with tenure in 2006, and then to full professor in 2011.
 Elizabeth Cannon, then Dean of Engineering, nominated him as a Canada Research Chair in Project Management Systems in 2007, which was renewed in 2012 for another 5 years.

 He has been serving as the Director of the Project Management Specialization since 2005 and became the founding director of the Centre for Project Management Excellence in the Schulich School of Engineering in 2011.
 In 2013, Ruwanpura was appointed as the Vice-Provost International of the University of Calgary for a 5-year term.
 He resigned from the Canada Research Chair to accept this position.
 The University of Calgary re-appointed him for a second 5-year term as Vice-Provost International until June 2023.
 In 2020, the University of Calgary appointed him to be both the Vice-Provost and Associate Vice-President of Research (International).

 Ruwanpura is a licensed professional engineer in Alberta and a professional quantity surveyor in Canada.
 He is a Chartered Member of the Royal Institution of Chartered Surveyors, UK (MRICS) and a Fellow of the Institute of Quantity Surveyors in Sri Lanka.
 He has been inducted as a fellow of the Engineering Institute of Canada and other professional organizations.
 Ruwanpura was also a founding member and later a convenor of the International Institute for Infrastructure Resilience and Reconstruction.

 Ruwanpura has been elected as the executive chair of the Commission on International Initiatives Executive Committee.
 He is also a member of the Board of the Canadian Bureau for International Education.

 Vice Provost International at the University of Calgary

 As Vice Provost International at the University of Calgary, Ruwanpura led the international strategy.
 His activities in this role included launching IPARI, steering international dual-degree programs, securing major funding, and procuring grants for international study.

 Awards and recognition

 Ruwanpura developed i-Booth, which has been commercialized.
 He has published over 180 technical articles.
 He has delivered 15 keynote speeches and over 200 presentations and workshops.
 He has received several awards and honors, including many from the University of Calgary.
 In 2022, he was a winner of the Top 25 Canadian Immigrant Awards selected by Canadian Immigrant.

 Personal life

 Janaka lives in Calgary with his wife Senani and son Seniru.
-His son, Seniru Ruwanpura, graduated with a software engineering degree from the Schulich School of Engineering at the University of Calgary.